 Reflections by Randy Hodge

-Our trip began on Thursday with an early morning on the road.
-After a long bus ride, filled with singing, movies, and stories, we arrived in Washington D.C.
-After freshening up, we attended a rally at George Mason University.
-It was a beautiful experience that I will never forget.
-At the rally, we listened to very powerful speakers, sang of God’s glory, and experienced our Lord in adoration.
+The trip begins early on Thursday morning with students boarding the bus and heading toward Washington D.C.
+The trip is filled with singing, movies, stories and prayer.
+Once they arrive, they will attend a rally at George Washington University.
+At the rally, the students will listen to powerful speakers, sing of God’s glory and experience the Lord in adoration.
 These things set the mood for the morning to come.